 The BC Freedom of Information and Privacy Association (FIPA) is a non-partisan, non-profit society that was established in 1991 to promote and defend freedom of information and privacy rights in Canada.
 Our goal is to empower citizens by increasing their access to information and their control over their own personal information.
 We serve a wide variety of individuals and organizations through programs of public education, public assistance, research, and law reform.
 We are one of very few public interest groups in Canada devoted solely to the advancement of freedom of information (FOI) and privacy rights.

-Every year, FIPA provides a wide variety of individuals and organizations with information and summary advice on freedom of information and privacy issues through our helplines and our online Help Topics.
+Every year, FIPA provides a wide variety of individuals and organizations with information, assistance and aid on freedom of information and privacy issues through our helplines and our online Help Topics.
 We occasionally arrange for advice or representation for people with serious access and privacy problems, through the support of our own volunteer counsel, and also through arrangements with a number of partner organizations.

 FIPA produces a variety of public education events on freedom of information; privacy; and legislative and legal issues.
 Examples of our regular programming include our Privacy Skills Networking Breakfast; our annual Freedom of Information Workshop; and our bi-annual Information Summit.
 We also provide the public with access to guided self-help materials where gaps in legal education are identified.